 We all know that people used content creation by starting with a keyword they wanted to rank for (usually a long tail one, to get a high volume of traffic) and creating content around it.
 The deceiving part of this content creation process was that it started to attract a lot of thin content just for the sake of ranking high in Google, with no intention of serving the user.

 The content creation process changed and now follows a more natural and more user-friendly path.
-Now you have to start with finding a problem and getting the answers to that through your content.
+Now you have to start with finding a content gap or a problem and getting the answers to that through your content.
 Then perform a keyword search for your topic, optimize it, promote it and so on.

 If a few years ago people started with the keyword, now they are beginning with the topic by looking on social media sites; forums or client’s questions, reviews, feedback, comments or support questions.
 There is a lot of content at the moment, and having an article that addresses a pertinent question and has answers to readers’ needs, will secure you a safe place in Google.
 It is a necessity.
 Following high rankings in Google with no value content is no longer an option.